vpc-ccg/scTagger/README.md

 ## Installation

+### Running with Snakemake
+We provided a simple `Snakefile` alongside a `config.yaml` file that runs the three stages of scTagger as well as Cell Ranger (assumes Cell Ranger is in path).

 ### Running manually
-scTagger has a single python file in the py directory containing different functions to match long-reads and short-reads barcodes.
+scTagger has a single python script containing different functions to match long-reads and short-reads barcodes.

-The hole pipeline contains three steps that you can run each part separately:
+The whole pipeline contains three steps that you can run each part separately:

 #### Extract long-reads segment
 The first step of the scTagger pipeline is to extract a segment where the probability of seeing a barcode is more than in other places.
 To run this step, you can use the following command.

 ```
-py/scTagger.py extract_lr_bc -r "path/to/long/read/fastq" -o "path/to/output/file" -p "path/to/output/plots"
+./scTagger.py extract_lr_bc -r "path/to/long/read/fastq" -o "path/to/output/file" -p "path/to/output/plots"
 ```

 **Augments**